grnet/synnefo/docs/source/devguide.rst

 =========================  ================================
 Revision                   Description
 =========================  ================================
-0.6 (Sept 08, 2011)        Reply with Merkle hash as the ETag when updating objects.
+0.6 (Sept 12, 2011)        Reply with Merkle hash as the ETag when updating objects.
 \                          Include version id in object replace/change replies.
 \                          Change conflict (409) replies format to text.
 \                          Tags should be migrated to a meta value.
+\                          Container ``PUT`` updates metadata/policy.
 0.5 (July 22, 2011)        Object update from another object's data.
 \                          Support object truncate.
 \                          Create object using a standard HTML form.